 We’re always thinking about your career after university.
 Specialised modules prepare you for work in the creative sector.
 You’ll also have the chance to work with professional theatre companies.

 Our course offers you exciting opportunities to develop practical, directorial, creative and intellectual skills in the contemporary world of drama and theatre.

-You'll learn how to captivate an audience through dynamic acting and performance techniques and you'll have opportunities to explore texts, spaces and creative ways of staging texts and making performances in the studio, outdoor sites and on digital platforms.
+You'll learn how to captivate an audience through dynamic acting and performance techniques, and you'll have opportunities to explore creative ways of staging texts and making performances in the studio, outdoor sites and on digital platforms.

 This course offers you an exploration of drama and theatre as a practical and academic discipline, gaining valuable experience and skills in a variety of acting techniques as well as directing, theatre for community and contemporary devising styles.
 You'll develop these skills through workshops, productions, and seminars and you'll be encouraged to see as much drama as possible on stage and screen.